okcd00/glyce/README.md

   + `OSError: can not open resource`
 + Re-construct dataloaders and relevant utils for NER tasks.
   + MSRA, Resume, OntoNotes and Weibo on their released corpus [here](./docs/dataset_download.md).
+  + Add bash scripts for NER (there are scripts for sent-pair tasks only in origin repo.)

 ## Citation